CNN TV

 Being superstitious is not a bad thing.
 I knock on wood all the time.
 Not because I truly believe it will help me, but why not, it’s not hurting anybody or anything.
 I know alot of other people who do the same thing.
 Barack Obama said recently he performed well after playing a game of basketball so from now he is going to play basketball before every primary.
 It’s not a big deal to be superstistious as long it doesn’t become radical behavior.

-Christi in Canada April 16th, 2008 3:24 pm ET
+April 16, 2008 at 3:24 pm |

 Hi Jack,